byt3bl33d3r/DOUBLETAP/README.md

 Additionally:

 - HTTP/2 requests are not supported. [mitmproxy](https://mitmproxy.org/) doesn't have the ability to redirect HTTP/2 connections (yet).
 However, AWS API Gateway does support HTTP/2 and Websocket connections so mitmproxy just needs to catch up.
-- Incredibly, if the end service you're trying access uses legitimately uses AWS API Gateway, the proxying won't work.
+- Incredibly, if the end service you're trying access legitimately uses AWS API Gateway, the proxying won't work.
 It's like a cloud Judo move.
-Thankfully, not a lot of things use AWS API Gateway as I've only ran into this once in a year or so of using this.
+Thankfully, not a lot of things use AWS API Gateway as I've only ran into this once in a year or so of using this tool.

 ## Use Cases

 1. The new SprayingToolkit update is built to support proxying everything through DOUBLETAP.
-No more IP blacklisting 😈
+No more IP blacklisting on password sprays 😈
 2. ENTROPICFORESIGHT is built to support proxying everything through DOUBLETAP.
 No more API keys and/or rate limiting when trying to scrape OSINT data 😈
 2. Scraping with Headless Browsers, this will work a lot better once I implement the "domain pre-loads" and the domain allow/deny lists.
 3. Anything that can benefit from a new IP on each request 😈 make the possibilities flow through you.